IslamMounir/Architectural-Plans-Instance-Segmentation/README.md

 ## Inference

 The model was used to perform inference on a set of test images.
-Here are some sample images along with the predicted bounding boxes:
+Here are some sample images along with the predicted masks:

   <br/>
 <div align="center">